The Link Between Arthritis and Falls in the Elderly

 Tip #1.
 Do not be afraid to actually feel your pain.
 We think we are aware of our pain when we are hurting.
 But it is very possible that is not the case at all.
 Like touching a hot stove, the sensation of pain triggers a reaction.
-That reaction is spastic, quick, and happens without decision.
+That reaction is spastic, quick, and happens without a decision.
 The body intends to remove us from harm.
 When the sensation ceases, the body returns to normal and stops the spastic fleeing.
-But imagine what would happen were the sensation to never go away.
+But imagine what would happen was the sensation to never go away.
 Feeling the pain means we become aware of the pain.
-Jon Kabat-Zinn says we become aware with a part of ourselves that actually is not hurting when we are in pain.
+Jon Kabat-Zinn says we become aware of a part of ourselves that actually is not hurting when we are in pain.
 When we do this, our perspective of pain remains realistic.
 That often means it will lessen.

 Tip #2.
 Maintain a healthy lifestyle to reduce other medical conditions.
 Sure, this one seems obvious.
 But it really makes a difference.
 Pain is the most debilitating aspect of arthritis.
 Everything that reduces pain makes arthritic pain less.
 Any pain coming from somewhere else or for some other reason increases arthritic pain by magnitudes.
 Dr. Goldner told Arthritis Foundation about how living with arthritic pain alongside pain from other medical conditions heightens sensitivity to pain.